Are you in the Power Struggle stage of your relationship? Take the quiz

 Relationships are all about behaviour patterns.
 Patterns can be positive or negative for you, or a little bit of both.
 Being emotionally unavailable in a relationship is somewhat pointless – the relationship isn't going to go anywhere, and the emotionally available one is wasting their time.
 But because the emotionally unavailable person is often caught up in their own unconscious self-gratification, they're not aware that they're stringing the other person along and wasting their time.

 It can stem from a traumatic event in a person's life that has left them feeling disconnected from others, or it can be the result of a personality disorder such as narcissism or avoidant personality disorder.
-It can also be a learned behavior, something that a person has picked up from their parents or other role models.
+It can also be a learned behaviour, something that a person has picked up from their parents or other role models.
 Whatever the cause, it can be a difficult pattern to break out of.

 People with attachment issues often have difficulty forming and maintaining healthy relationships.
 They may be emotionally unavailable, distant, and uncommunicative.
 They may also be prone to anger, jealousy, and insecurity.
 People with attachment issues may have a history of unstable or abusive relationships.
 They may also have difficulty trusting others and may be afraid of intimacy.